DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/grid-basics.md

 </Grid>
 ```

-For basic data visualization, the grid reqires the following plugns:
+The grid requires the following plugins for basic data visualization:

 - [TableView](../reference/table-view.md)
  Renders a data table.